 OUS Procedures.
-First quarter 2019 OUS procedure growth rate reflects continued da Vinci adoption in European and Asian markets.
-In 2018, procedure growth in China moderated as the previous quota expired at the end of 2015.
+Year-to-date 2019 OUS procedure growth rate reflects continued da Vinci adoption in European and Asian markets.
+In 2018 and year-to-date 2019, procedure growth in China moderated as the previous systems quota expired at the end of 2015 and systems installed in China are highly utilized.
 In October 2018, the China National Health Commission announced a new quota to allow the sale of 154 new surgical robots into China through 2020, which could include da Vinci Surgical Systems.
 This quota applies to the da Vinci Si and recently approved Xi Surgical Systems (refer to the previous discussion in the "Clearances and Approvals" section), as well as competitors' products when and if cleared by NMPA.
-Sales of da Vinci Surgical Systems under the quota are uncertain, as they are dependent on hospitals completing a tender process and receiving associated approvals.
+Sales of da Vinci Surgical Systems under the quota are uncertain, as they are dependent on provincial allocation processes and hospitals completing a tender process and receiving associated approvals.
 In Japan, we have experienced strong procedure growth since receiving the national reimbursements for dVP and partial nephrectomy.
 However, as adoption for these procedures has progressed towards higher levels of penetration, growth in these two urologic procedures has moderated.
 A total of 12 additional da Vinci procedures were granted national reimbursement status effective April 1, 2018, including gastrectomy, anterior resection, lobectomy, and hysterectomy, for both malignant and benign conditions.
-These additional 12 reimbursed procedures have varying levels of conventional laparoscopic penetration and will be reimbursed at rates equal to the conventional laparoscopic procedures.
+Procedure growth in Japan has accelerated since the new procedures were granted reimbursement status.
+However, these additional 12 reimbursed procedures have varying levels of conventional laparoscopic penetration and are reimbursed at rates equal to the conventional laparoscopic procedures.
 Given the reimbursement level and laparoscopic penetration for these procedures, there can be no assurance that adoption will occur or that the adoption pace for these procedures will be similar to any other da Vinci procedure.
-If these procedures are not adopted and we are not successful in obtaining adequate procedure reimbursement for additional procedures, then the demand for our products in Japan could be limited.
+If these procedures are not adopted and we are not successful in obtaining adequate procedure reimb